argoproj/argo-workflows/docs/variables.md

 sprig.trim(inputs.parameters['my-string-param'])
 ```

 !!!
+Warning "Sprig error handling"
-Warning In Sprig functions, errors are often not raised.
-E.g. if `int` is used on an invalid value, it
+    Sprig functions often do not raise errors.
+    For example, if `int` is used on an invalid value, it returns `0`.
-returns `0`.
-Please review the Sprig documentation to understand which functions do and which do not.
+    Please review the Sprig documentation to understand which functions raise errors and which do not.

 ## Reference